 Though the main essays we'll read are currently available online, we suggest you purchase, rent, or borrow a copy of The Little Norton Reader: 50 Essays from the First 50 Years compiled by Melissa A. Goldthwaite.
 Not only will this cover you in case the online articles become unavailable, but your student will also have access to some extra essays we recommend, not all of which are available on the internet.
-The page numbers referenced in the class come from the paperback version—ISBN number 978-0-393-26582-8.
+The paperback version used in class is ISBN number 978-0-393-62410-6.

 Please note that Brave Writer cannot ensure the appropriateness of this reading material for your student.
 This class is recommended for ages thirteen and up, but it is up to the parent to review the reading material thoroughly to determine whether or not the essays are suitable for your child to read.
 We have selected essays from The Norton Reader that we think your student will enjoy.
 Some of the other essays in that reader are intended for mature audiences, however.
 Please use your own judgment as you decide if this book and this class are a good fit for your teen.

 Our Essay Prep classes are designed for 8th to 10th graders or high school students who've had little experience with academic writing.